 This means that while it is all eminently usable, one batch will allow a particular piece of equipment to operate according to specification, but another may cause blockages in the fuel feed line, inefficient operation, emissions, condensation in the flue, or automatic shut down of the equipment as it moves outside its design operating regime.
 In different equipment, however, the second batch of fuel may be perfectly acceptable.

 Sustainability standards too are required, and gradually being developed to ensure that biomass is only derived from sustainable, legal sources.
 CPET, the Central Point of Expertise on Timber Procurement, provides detailed information and advice on how public sector buyers and their suppliers can meet the UK Government’s timber procurement policy requirements in practice, and demonstrate that timber supplied is legal and sustainable.

-British Standards (BS) and European Norms (EN) and the International Organization for Standardaization (ISO)
+British Standards (BS), European Norms (EN) and the International Organization for Standardaization (ISO)

-CEN/TC335 is the technical committee responsible for developing the European Norms (EN) to describe all forms of solid biofuels within Europe, including wood chips, wood pellets and briquettes, logs, sawdust and straw bales.
+CEN/TC335 was the technical committee responsible for developing the European Norms (EN) to describe all forms of solid biofuels within Europe, including wood chips, wood pellets and briquettes, logs, sawdust and straw bales.
 These have been adopted by the British Standards Institution (BSI) to form BS EN.

 These standards allow all relevant properties of the fuel to be described, and also the internationally accepted test procedures to measure the various properties.
 As well as the physical and chemical characteristics of the fuel as it is, they also provides information on the source of the material.

 Woodsure is an accreditation scheme for assuring the quality and suitability of wood chip, pellets, briquettes, logs and hog fuel (shred).

 Woodsure Accreditation of a woodfuel supplier means that these products have been tested to ensure they meet the BS EN or Önorm woodfuel standards that have become the established measure in the European biomass industry.